 - Budget details and Justification- PHS Form Page 4

 - Facilities and Administration Costs are limited to the federal/NIH de minimus rate of 10%.

 - All expenses must be allowable under NIH guidelines.

 - Travel expenses are allowed, including expenses for conducting field work as part of the project or accessing experts or other resources such as meeting with a formal mentor.
-Budgets must include costs for the PI and the mentor to attend the MW CTR-IN Annual Meeting in Las Vegas.
+Budgets must include costs for the PI and the mentor to attend the CTR-IN Annual Meeting in Las Vegas.
+This will likely be two and a half days of meetings.
 Travel expenses may be requested for the PI to present this work at one national or regional meeting, providing the meeting date is within the project period and far enough into the project for data to be available.

 - Subcontracts to institutions located in non-IDeA states are not allowable.
 However, services provided in non-IDeA states can be purchased on a fee-for-service basis.

-- IRB approval must be included with application.
+- IRB approval or a timeline of how IRB will be obtained before mid June must be included with application.

 - Other Support for PI

 - If the PI has received prior MW CTR-IN funding, include a 1 page summary of the results of that funding.